 - taking medications, such as benzodiazepines or beta-blockers

-While there’s no cure for POTS, home treatments and medication can help you to manage your symptoms.
-Regardless of the underlying cause, make an appointment with your doctor as soon as possible if you have symptoms of a positional headache.
+While there’s no cure for POTS, available home treatments and medication can help you to manage your symptoms.
+Be sure to make an appointment with your healthcare provider as soon as possible if you have symptoms of a positional headache.